Puerto Vallarta Surf Guide

 Located at the mouth of the Pitillal River, Playa Del Holi or Playa Flamingos is a bank or a sand bar.
 It breaks like a point but it isn’t long enough to really be considered a point.
 There is only a right and it only breaks in a couple of different sections.
 When it gets good, it is a barrel in very shallow water.

-It is rare that Playa Del Holi will break so don’t count on it.
+Playa Del Holi will rarely break so don’t count on it.
 If you happen to be here in the rainy season you might just score a hurricane.

-The Ameca River moves a lot of water and sand into the bay creating beautiful sand bars.
-When the hurricane swells come, the waves get heavy.
+La Cobra is the premier big wave break in Puerto Vallarta.
+The Ameca River moves a lot of water and sand into the bay creating beautiful sand bars that can handle the biggest waves of hurricane season.
+When the swells come, the large waves are a favorite for advanced surfers.

 Because of the river, the water is a chocolaty brown during the surf season.
 It is important to watch out for small crocodiles that get flushed out to sea when hurricane rains swell the river.
 You would not believe what gets washed into the ocean after a big rain.